MTE1991/Employee-Management-System/README.md

 # Employee Management System

-A web-based application designed to streamline and manage employee-related operations within an organization.
+A web-based application designed to streamline and manage employee-related operations within a small-scale organization.
 This system facilitates tasks such as employee data management, attendance tracking, leave approvals, payroll assignments, and departmental organization.

 ## Features